 If the fuel filter is completely blocked the necessary amount of fuel may not reach the engine for it to start.

 As the clogged filter is limiting the amount of fuel to the engine it may take longer to start the engine than normal.

 The flow of fuel to the engine may become inconsistent resulting in misfires or some hesitation when trying to accelerate.

 The engine may stall and come to a complete stop if the amount of fuel getting to the engine is insufficient.

-Visit our site and go to Parts category then Fuel Filters, you will see the wide selection we have, new filters being added all the time, so please ask if the filter you require is not there.
+We stock a wide selection of fuel filters and new filters being added all the time, so please ask if the filter you require is not there.